W (magazine): History

-W also became well known for covering high class Western and Asian societies.
-Many of these society luminaries, as well as the elite of the entertainment and fashion industries, have allowed W into their homes for the magazine's "W House Tours" feature, including Marc Jacobs, Sir Evelyn Rothschild and Imelda Marcos.

-By 2009, W was harder hit than most fashion publications by a drop in luxury advertising, with ad pages down nearly 46 percent in one year.
-Longtime editor in chief Patrick McCarthy retired in 2010 when Condé Nast moved W to its consumer magazine group, along with Vogue, Glamour and Allure.
-Stefano Tonchi succeeded him as the magazine's editor in chief.
-In 2011, Edward Enninful was tapped to take the magazine's style directorship.
-Under Enninful's direction, W generated considerable attention for its riskier editorial, including the March 2012 cover shot by Steven Klein featuring Kate Moss depicted as a nun as well as another cover featuring singer Nicki Minaj dolled up as an 18th-century French courtesan.
-For the magazine's November 2011 art issue, Enninful collaborated with Steven Meisel on a series of fake advertisements that ran throughout the magazine, including one that featured RuPaul's Drag Race Season 3 contestant Carmen Carrera hawking a fictitious fragrance called La Femme.
+In 2009 due to the 2008 Financial Crisis, advertising pages in the magazine were down 46 percent from 2008.
+Editor-in-Chief Patrick McCarthy retired in 2010 when Condé Nast moved W into its consumer magazine group, now alongside Vogue, Glamour and Allure.
+Stefano Tonchi succeeded him as editor in chief.
+Edward Enninful was appointed Fashion & Style Director in 2011.
 In 2011, W participated in a four-episode plot line on the fourth season of CW teen drama Gossip Girl.

-Over the years, the magazine cut back its print editions from monthly in 2013 to eight times in 2018.
+Under Enninful's direction, W introduced riskier editorial features, including the March 2012 cover story by Steven Klein that depicted Kate Moss as a nun and Nicki Minaj portraying an 18th-century French courtesan.

+Between 2013 and 2018 the magazine went from publishing twelve issues per year to eight.
+This would later be reduced to four in 2020, raise to six from 2021, and W currently publishes seven issues a year 2024.

 Future Media, 2019–2020

 In 2018, W became one of three publications Condé Nast put up for sale in the face of significant financial losses that forced it to adopt a series of cost-cutting measures.
 By 2019, it was acquired by Future Media, in a deal the New York Post estimated at $7 million.
-In June 2019, Moonves was named as its first-ever female editor-in-chief, succeeding Stefano Tonchi.
+In June 2019, Sara Moonves was named as the publications first female editor-in-chief, succeeding Stefano Tonchi.

 Under Moonves's editorship, the magazine underwent a major transition.
 By 2020, she announced to staff that many were being furloughed and that those who work on online content would be staying on at reduced salaries.
 The new W team finished the biggest Best Performances issue ever.
-In the first week of January 2020, W launched nine covers, a 76-page celebrity portfolio covering 29 celebrities and 20 videos.
-Additionally, the magazine launched a series of new initiatives and dramatically expanded its digital footprint.
-They launched W’s first podcast, 5 Things with Lynn Hirschberg, which attracted a broad listener base and included guests like Quentin Tarantino, Charlize Theron, Saoirse Ronan, Greta Gerwig, Noah Baumbach, Nicole Kidman, Awkwafina, and Margot Robbie as a part of the new vision for the brand.
+In the first week of January 2020, W launched nine covers, and a 76-page celebrity portfolio covering 29 celebrities and 20 videos.
+Additionally, the magazine launched a series of new initiatives and expanded its digital footprint.
+Launching W’s first podcast, 5 Things with Lynn Hirschberg, which attracted included guests including Quentin Tarantino, Charlize Theron, Saoirse Ronan, Greta Gerwig, Noah Baumbach, Nicole Kidman, Awkwafina, and Margot Robbie as a part of the new vision for the brand.